 (iii) Nothing in this section limits or changes the terms of the current exception to the definition of substantial development.
-A substantial development permit is required for any agricultural development not specifically exempted by the provisions of RCW 90.58.030-(3)(e)(iv)and WAC 173-27-040.
+A substantial development permit is required for any agricultural development not specifically exempted by the provisions of RCW 90.58.030(3)(e)(iv) and WAC 173-27-040.

-(iv) Master programs shall use definitions consistent with the definitions found in RCW 90.58.065.
-WAC 173-26-020(3).
+(iv) Master programs shall use definitions the definitions found in RCW 90.58.065.